ragdolldynamics/ragdoll-maya/docs/pages/tutorials/rally_car.md

 #### Set Initial State

-Let's move the car to higher ground and set a new "initial state".
+Let's move the car to higher ground and set a new "initial state", meaning the position and rotation from which to start simulating.

 1. Move the car along `Translate Y = 10.0`
 2. Play